How to measure your own myopia and astigmatism at home

 For the Snellen chart just follow the instructions that came with it.
 Usually you’re told to attach it to a wall at eye height and stand or sit 3 or 6m (depending on the size of the letters) away from it.
 Then just read down the lines from the top until you can’t read more than half of the letters on a line.
 That’s your distance visual acuity.
 For a little more accuracy you should do this outdoors in full sun, indoors in natural light during the day, and indoors in artificial light at night and average the three.
 You should do the same with the other charts as well.

-For the Rosenbaum simply hold the chart in your hand with one end of the ruler or tape against it and the other end against your temple.
-Then move the chart away from your face until it just reaches the edge of perfect clarity*.* Remember you’re measuring only how far you can still see the chart clearly and no further.
+For the Rosenbaum simply hold the chart in your hand with one end of the tape against it and the other end against your temple.
+Then move the chart away from your face until it just reaches the edge of perfect clarity.
+Remember you’re measuring only how far you can still see the chart clearly and no further.
 Now take note of the distance in centimeters.
+If you can see it clearly as far as you can reach then you can use the Snellen chart on the wall for this measurement instead.

 If you would like to convert this so you know how many diopters of correction your glasses need to be to see to infinity clearly.
 Then all you have to do is divide the measurement you just took into 100.